apache/arrow-cookbook/java/CONTRIBUTING.rst

 Bulding the Java Cookbook
 =========================

-The java cookbook uses the Sphinx documentation system.
+The Java cookbook uses the Sphinx documentation system.

 Running ``make java`` from the cookbook root directory (the one where the ``README.rst`` exists) will install all necessary dependencies